Walavouchey/osu-wiki/news/2026/2026-06-22-lelas-tech-cup-3-results.md

 series: community_tournaments
 ---

 As the moonlight settles gently upon the ancient canopy, the third chapter reaches its final page.
+This is the story of its wanderers and pathmakers.

+![](/wiki/shared/news/2026-06-22-lelas-tech-cup-3-results/banner.jpg)

 What began as a whisper among the trees has amplified into a song shared by every traveller who stepped into this enchanted realm, recalling a forgotten world where ancient magic and technology dance together in harmony.

-![](/wiki/shared/news/2026-06-22-lelas-tech-cup-3-results/banner.jpg)

 Guided by the pulse of this song, countless travellers forged stories of spirit and wonder.
-Each battle echoes like an incantation through the forest, every hard fought point sparkles like starlight against the ancient mechanisms sleeping beneath the roots.
+Each battle echoes like an incantation through the forest, every hard-fought point sparkles like starlight against the ancient mechanisms sleeping beneath the roots.

 Some carved their names into legend through strength, inspiring those who come after with their unwavering perseverance.
 From the earliest rounds to the final clash beneath the glowing skies, every traveller became another thread woven into the tapestry of this realm.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>